Empire-Strikes-Back/Flula/readme.txt

 - we, games, neither store no use any files
 - we, games, share no library between ourselves
 - we, games, use simple standard program menu for 'copy seed', 'generate from seed' operations
-- we, games, expose no programmatic interface - we are finite, we are interacted with through our user interface
+- we, games, expose no programmatic interface - we are finite, we have user interface only, we are played only

 no security